In-Context Algorithm Emulation in Fixed-Weight Transformers: Prompt-Programmable In-Context Algorithm Emulation

-We extend the above observation to softmax attention emulating every network with linear transformation in-context.
-We argue that for any linear transformation in a network, there exists an attention module that approximate this linear transformation in-context.
+We now extend the above ideas to show that softmax attention emulates \emph{any} network (comprised of linear transformations) in-context.
+Consider any layer of a neural network that applies a trainable linear map $x \to \Theta x$ with weight matrix $\Theta$.
+Our results imply that if $\Theta$ is provided as part of the input sequence, a fixed attention module is capable of approximating this transformation to arbitrary precision.
+Hence linear layers in standard architectures are replaceable with attention whose effective weights are encoded in the prompt rather than learned.
+This substitution turns the network into an in-context learner in place of, or alongside, conventional training.

-\begin{remark}[In‐Context Emulation of Linear Layers] Consider any linear map $x\mapsto \theta x$ with coefficient $\theta$.
-Our main result implies that if $\theta$ is provided as part of the input sequence, a fixed softmax attention module approximates this linear transformation to arbitrary precision in‐context.
-Thus, in architectures that rely on trainable linear projections, we replace selected linear layers with attention mechanisms and thereby parameterize those layers via the input rather than via learned weights.
-This modification allows the network to be capable of in‐context learning. \end{remark}
+\begin{remark}[In‐Context Emulation of Linear Layers] For example, suppose a model contains a linear layer $f(x) = \Theta x$ with weight matrix $\Theta$.
+By including $\Theta$ (appropriately encoded) in the input as in our constructions above, a single softmax attention layer emulates $f(x)$ in-context to arbitrary precision.
+In other words, any trainable linear mapping in the original network is replicable with a prompt-programmable attention layer whose parameters are set by the input sequence.
+This enables the overall network to adjust that layer’s behavior on-the-fly via prompts, rather than having to learn $\Theta$ through pre-training.